 Performance enablement bridges that gap by aligning business goals with the workforce’s day-to-day performance.

-Here’s how to use goal setting processes to drive employee performance and to enable people at your company to achieve their potential.
+Here’s how to use goal-setting processes to drive employee performance and enable people at your company to achieve their potential.

 What Is Performance Enablement?

 Traditional performance management looks backward and is limited in scope.
 Simply managing performance means you’re being transactional rather than aspirational or strategic.
 We need a model that leaves room for growth potential and actively promotes it.

 Performance enablement is the new performance management.
 It’s a model of frequent feedback designed to help employees stay in the loop on business priorities so they can become strategic thinkers.
 Enabling performance, instead of managing it, gives employees the resources and desire to rise above the day-to-day and work toward a greater, strategic purpose.

 When you combine performance enablement with strategic goal setting, you can unlock your workforce’s full potential.